akhodakivskiy/VimFx/CONTRIBUTING.md

 Code!
 Try to follow the following simple rules:

 - Always use parenthesis when calling functions.
-(Except `require`.)
 - Always use explicit `return`s, unless the function is a one-liner.
 - Always use single quotes, unless you use interpolation.
 - Prefer interpolation over concatenation, both in strings and in regexes.